 The bill quickly passed through both chambers of the legislature.
 Gov. Jim Justice allowed the bill to become law without his signature, and thus, West Virginia became a sports betting state on March 3, 2018.

-In March, Fluharty introduces H 2751, which includes the acidic section above.
-The bill fails to pass, but succeeds in stirring up the conversation.
+In March, Fluharty introduces H 2751, which included the acidic section above.
+The bill failed to pass but succeeded in stirring up the conversation.

-In September, the state commissions a $160,000 feasibility study regarding legal sports betting in West Virginia.
-The study finds that 30 states will eventually legalize sports betting, which emphasized that the importance of timing for legalizing sports betting in the Mountain State.
+In September, the state commissioned a $160,000 feasibility study regarding legal sports betting in West Virginia.
+The study found that 30 states will eventually legalize sports betting, which emphasized the importance of timing for legalizing sports betting in the Mountain State.

-State Attorney General Patrick Morissey files numerous amicus curiae briefs in support of New Jersey’s federal lawsuit against PASPA.
+State Attorney General Patrick Morrisey filed numerous amicus curiae briefs in support of New Jersey’s federal lawsuit against PASPA.